Dirac3011/manifold/README.md

 **Manifold** is a standalone collaborative research platform for mathematical writing.
 It combines a LaTeX editor/compiler, theorem-object-based discussion threads, project chat with native math rendering, citation management, and cross-reference dependency graphs.

-This is **not** an Overleaf extension — it is an independent web application.

 ## Features (MVP)

 - **User accounts & projects** — email/password auth, Google & GitHub OAuth, project roles (owner/editor/viewer), collaborator invites